puppetlabs/puppet-docs/source/pe/3.7/config_java_args.markdown

 This section provides instructions for increasing the JVM (Java Virtual Machine) memory that is allocated to Java services in PE.
 This memory allocation is known as the Java heap size.
 It can be adjusted through the PE console as described below.

+> **Note:** Ensure that you have sufficient free memory before increasing the memory that is used by a PE service.

 ### PE Console Service

 To increase the Java heap size for `pe-console-services`: